 You can follow Minute Earth on twitter to stay updated.

-Labsolutely is run by Vittorio Saggiomo, a chemist that is creating videos to show the public how much fun you can have in a science lab.
-Saggiomo refuses to get bogged down in the boring “standardised way of scientific writing” and is showing the “naked truth” of what goes on in a lab.
+Labsolutely is run by Vittorio Saggiomo, a chemist who is creating videos to show the public how much fun you can have in a science lab.
+Saggiomo refuses to get bogged down in the boring “standardised way of scientific writing” and instead shows the “naked truth” of what goes on in a lab.

 C&EN is an informative source of Chemical and Engineering News.
 The site is filled with regular articles and news about the chemical, life sciences and laboratory worlds.